 This guided journal will help you document your life’s story with 201 questions about the small and large moments that define who you are and what you hope to be.
-One person noted that some of the more basic biography questions are missing—like date of birth, siblings, etc. But since you may expect that your close family or friends will already know these details, it means that other more creative questions are the focus of the book.
+It's been noted that some of the more basic biography questions are missing—like date of birth, siblings, etc. Since you may expect that your close family or friends will already know these details, it means that other more creative questions are the focus of the book.

 02 of 08

 Best for Couples: A Year with You: A Keepsake Journal for Two to Share

 If you’re looking for a memory journal to share with that special someone, you’ll love A Year with You: A Keepsake Journal for Two to Share.

 This journal for couples is our top pick thanks to its combination of open-ended questions, fill-in-the-blank spots, and thoughtful journaling prompts on each day.
 Learn more about each other and record your views on life and love with statements like, “If I had to describe you to someone who has never met you, I would say…” You can start the journal at any point in the year since the days are just labeled as Day 1, Day 2, etc.